 About 85% of UK homes use gas boilers for heating, making it one of the most polluting sectors of the economy.
 The fossil fuels used in our homes for heating, hot water, and cooking make up more than a fifth of the UK’s carbon emissions, meaning low-carbon alternatives are critical if the UK hopes to meet its climate targets.

-Heat pumps work best in homes with properly insulated windows, walls, and roofs.
+Heat pumps work best in homes with adequately insulated windows, walls, and roofs.
 Using an accredited heat pump installer is a crucial step in getting the best advice to make sure your home does not leak too much heat and has space for the right heat pump.

 All Rights Reserved © Copyright 2022 Property Contractors 247 | A Stunning Web Designs Creation